NeuronSphere/hmd-tmpl-modeler/docs/ci_considerations.rst

 those results in some kind of artifact distribution system e.g.: docker's image repositories, maven repositories, Pypi for python, etc.

-With code-generation this presents a challenge as the outputs may not always be a package based on a technology with a distribution ecosystem.
+With code-generation this presents a challenge as the outputs may not always be in a package based on a technology with a distribution ecosystem.
 There are a few ways to handle this:

 #.
 Model & Build -> Discard Models, hand-modify output -> Check in output : This is *Full Self-Flagelation**